 Continue along the trail, then ascend a section of the path that may have served as a road used by the family to reach the closest town, Front Royal.

-At the .7-mile mark, you’ll reach a water crossing.
-Continue along the blue-blazed trail.
+At the 0.7-mile mark, you’ll reach a water crossing.
+Continue on the blue-blazed trail.
 At the 1.1-mile mark, you’ll reach an open field where the hike began.

 Stay left to ascend the hill to the trail kiosk.
 Your short nature hike is complete.
 A quick note before you go, pets are not allowed on this trail.